 Before I dive into this not everyone will agree with me but what I am about to share with you is strictly based on my own results.
 I’ve tried doing this a number of ways and what you are about to read has been the most lucrative method for me so far.

-So what's the method?
-It's simple.
-When a prospect types in their email address, you don't send them a freebie right away.
-You send them directly to an offer, a sales letter or video what ever what it is you're promoting.
-The reason is that you wan to catch the prospect at the moment of interest.
-I think I learned this from Andy Jenkins but I honestly don't remember, but you want to do exactly just that.
+So what’s the method?
+It’s simple.
+When a prospect types in their email address, you don’t send them a freebie right away.
+You send them directly to an offer, a sales letter, or a video whatever it is you’re promoting.
+The reason is that you want to catch the prospect at the moment of interest.
+I think I learned this from Andy Jenkins but I honestly don’t remember, but you want to do exactly just that.
 So in my case the product I was promoting sold for $54.
-If you look at the industry average now products are sold with a relatively affordable price for the front end of the product.
-You'll see products that start at $1 free trial or $7 through $27 for a front end, then at the other end you will see up sells later down the sales funnel.
+If you look at the industry average now products are sold at a relatively affordable price for the front end of the product.
+You’ll see products that start at a $1 free trial or $7 through $27 for a front end, then at the other end you will see up sells later down the sales funnel.
 So for my offer to make sales I had to offer a payment plan and broke it down to two payments of $27.

 That is a sales funnel.
 Everyone uses it.
 You should too as a marketer.
 Now let’s go back to my sales funnel.
 There are two other opportunities for a customer to buy more training to complement the first offer.
 The price of the first opportunity is $37 and the second one $197.
 If my entire sales funnel converts overall at 1% and one person purchases all the products instead of making a $54 commission, I stand to make 54 + 37 + 197 making it a total of $288.
 Now you see there is a big difference between $54 and $288.
 This is how you get paid to advertise your offer.
 You make more money than you invest.
 I love numbers so let’s break things down as an illustration.

 You drive 100 prospects to your offer and that costs you approximately $50.